What Does Ionophore-Free Mean?

 In severe cases, ionophore toxicity can lead to sudden death.
 If your horse experiences any symptoms of ionophore toxicity, you should contact your veterinarian immediately.
 While there are no “cures” to ionophore toxicity, supportive care can help manage and stabilize your horse.

-If you do suspect your horse feed might be contaminated by ionophores, you should take the following steps:
+If you do suspect your horse feed might be contaminated by ionophores you can take the following steps:

-• Stop feeding the suspected horse feed immediately and remove access to it from any horse.
+• Stop feeding the suspected concentrate immediately and remove access to it from any horse.

 • Isolate the affected horse and contact your veterinarian immediately.
 You can explain the situation and receive guidance.